January - February, 2015

 Chasing builds up strength of the chicks and also encourages them to come closer to water.

 Constant begging for food drives adults mad and chicks several times a day are shouted at with frustration.

 Photographing Gentoo penguins and especially their chicks without a doubt was one of the best photographic experience in the Falkland islands.

 We photographed Gentoo in three locations: Sea Lion Island, Saunders and Volunteer Point.

 Sea Lion Island is a stunning location.
 It holds a wide variety of wildlife.
 Gentoo penguin colonies are easily reachable and some of them can be observed through the window of the lodge.

 At Saunders we stayed at the Neck - a location where a narrow sandy strip divides two large peaks.
 Accommodation here was very basic but the wildlife was just on the doorstep.

-General information about wildlife photography in the Falkland Islands you'll find in our blog.
+More information about travel arrangements and wildlife photography in the Falkland Islands you'll find in this blog.

-If you have any queries or would like to leave a comment for our guestbook, please drop as an e-mail.
-We are always happy to hear from you.
+If you have any queries or would like to leave a comment, please drop as an e-mail.
+We are always happy to hear from you!